centrify/container-security/docker-files/Centrify-Active-Directory-Agent-for-Linux-using-host-identity/README.md

    sudo tar cvf docker.copy.tar /etc/centrifydc /etc/krb5*
    ```
 1. For creating and running a Ubuntu container:
+   1. Follow the instructions in https://centrify.force.com/support/CentrifyRepo to generate the repo key for deb.
    1. Copy the attached file **dockerfile.ubuntu.dc** to ~/sandbox
    1. Edit the file **dockerfile.ubuntu.dc**:
-      1. Replace $CENTRIFY_REPOSITORY_KEY by your Centrify support repository credential.
+      1. Replace $CENTRIFY_REPOSITORY_KEY by your Centrify support repository credential for deb.
       1. Replace $ROOT_PASSWORD by the password of the root user in the container.
    1. Run this command to build the docker image:
       ```